On the Limit of Language Models as Planning Formalizers: Detailed Error Analysis

+We display an example of the \df and \pf that \texttt{Llama-3.1-8B-Instruct} generated.
+We can see that there are syntax errors, as well as semantic errors in the \df and \pf.
+We give the model the \dd and \pd in Listing \ref{lst:llama_dd_pd} as input, which returned the \df and \pf shown in Listings \ref{lst:llama_df} and \ref{lst:llama_pf}.
 Text in red displays errors outputted from the model.
 We can see that in the \df there are syntax errors (incorrect keyword ``preconditions'') as well as semantic errors (incorrect predicates in preconditions and effects).
 For the output \pf there are semantic errors, such as incorrect preconditions (a block cannot be clear and have another block on top of it) in the init section.